ART(IST) MUST BE BEAUTIFUL - The Agony, the Bliss, the Transformational Healing Power of Art

 ✊ Woo-fuckin-oot. ✊

-Personally, I think my greater feat is how young at heart I still AM.
+Personally, I think my greater feat is my ever-growing amount of experience, and how young at heart I still AM.

 This pas de deux with the mirror has been one of the hardest, and most worthwhile dances I've ever learned: to truly gaze into my own eyes and not flinch away from what I see there.